Other Names: Aromasin®

 About This Drug

 Exemestane is used to treat cancer.
-It is given by mouth.
+It is given orally (by mouth).

 Treating Side Effects

 - Drink plenty of fluids (a minimum of eight glasses per day is recommended).

 - Manage tiredness by pacing your activities for the day.
 Be sure to include periods of rest between energy-draining activities.